High-dimensional Linear Bandits with Knapsacks: High-dimensional Contextual BwK

 where $I=\{(\bx_t,\xi_t)\}_{t=1}^T\sim F$ denotes that $\bx_t$ follows distribution $F(\cdot)$ independently for each $t\in[T]$, and $V^{\pi}(I)$ denotes the total value collected under the policy $\pi$.
 A common upper bound of $\mathbb{E}_{I\sim F}[V^{\text{off}}(I)]$ can be formulated as follows:

-The following result is standard in the literature, which formally establishes the fact that $\VU$ can be used to upper bound the regret of any policy $\pi$. \begin{lemma}[folklore] It holds that $\mathbb{E}_{I\sim F}[\VO(I)]\leq\VU$. \end{lemma} Therefore, in what follows, we benchmark against $\VU$ and we exploit the structures of $\VU$ to derive our online policy and bound the regret.
+The following result is standard in the literature, which formally establishes the fact that $\VU$ can be used to upper bound the regret of any policy $\pi$. \begin{lemma}[folklore] We have $\mathbb{E}_{I\sim F}[\VO(I)]\leq\VU$. \end{lemma} Therefore, in what follows, we benchmark against $\VU$ and we exploit the structures of $\VU$ to derive our online policy and bound the regret.